 As the Bank of England explains: “The exchange rate for the pound is decided by supply and demand, just as the price of a train journey is higher at peak times when more people need to travel, the pound gets stronger when people want to buy more pounds.”

+Investors and “foreign exchange traders” all around the world buy and sell foreign currency every day.
 It’s these trades — based on what traders are willing to pay for different currencies that day — that decide the global exchange rates for the pound.

 If you’re sending money abroad from the UK, you are using the pound to buy another currency.
 You are looking for a higher exchange rate.
 This way, you’ll get more of the foreign currency you’re buying [Foreign Currency Direct].

 - You want to send £1,000 home to Pakistan.

-The exchange rate on February 3rd, 2021 was 1 GBP = 218.43 PKR.
+- The exchange rate on September 10th, 2022 was 1 GBP = 262.59 PKR.

-- Using this exchange rate you would be able to buy 218,420 PKR with £1,000.
+- Using this exchange rate you would be able to buy 262,590 PKR with £1,000.

-Just 20 days later, on February 23rd, 2021, the exchange rate was 1 GBP = 224.30 PKR
+- Just 5 days earlier, on September 5th, 2022, the exchange rate was 1 GBP = 253.62 PKR.

-Using this exchange rate you would be able to buy 224,300 PKR with £1,000.
+- Using this exchange rate you would be able to buy 253,620 PKR with £1,000.

 The great thing about using Small World for your money transfer, is that we adjust our exchange rates.
-We keep a close eye on changes in the global market to make sure we give you the best value for your money.
-We compare rates, so you don’t have to.
+We keep a close eye on changes in the global market to ensure you get the best value for money.